ttm/nuxtQuestions/README.md

 "client-side rendered virtual DOM tree is not matching server-rendered content." in a 13 lines vue file while using a v-for loop in an HTML table.

+# install and run
+With:

+$ npm install

+and then

+$ npm run dev

 # contact
 I wrote this for the nuxt discord channel, but if you wish to reach me by email: